Tornado outbreak sequence of June 3–11, 2008: Little Sioux, Iowa

-In Nebraska, center pivot irrigation systems were flipped and trees sustained damage in the area.
+Northeast of Tekamah, Nebraska, center pivot irrigation systems were flipped and trees sustained damage in the area.
 Fallen tree limbs damaged homes and blocked roads and some roof damage and broken windows were noted.
 The storm tracked northeast and crossed the Missouri River and Interstate 29 near mile marker 97, continuing into Harrison county Iowa.
 In Harrison county, the tornado flipped a tractor trailer.
 In Monona county the tornado entered the Little Sioux Scout Ranch, destroying the rangers home near the entrance of the park giving it a rating of EF3.
 A tornado warning was issued 12 minutes before the tornado struck the camp.
 It also destroyed their pickup truck sending it flying 100 yd.
 The storm then blew down trees and destroyed bunk houses at the camp.
 Four scouts: Sam Thomsen, Ben Pertzkilla, Josh Fennen and Aaron Eilerts, were killed in one bunk house when a brick chimney collapsed on them.
 In total 48 people were injured at the camp.
 The tornado continued to topple trees as it tracked into Preparation Canyon State Park.
 Just before it entered the park a farmstead sustained damage.
 The tornado hit another farmstead about 2.5 mi southwest of Moorhead where trees were blown down and sheds damaged.
 The tornado then began to weaken and finally lifted about 2 mi southwest of Moorhead.

 On September 8, 2008, the Lieutenant Governor of Nebraska, Rick Sheehy presented the first-ever Be Prepared Local Hero award to the Mid-America Council Pahuk Pride Class of 2008 because of their preparation for and taking care of each other during and after the tornado struck.
 On September 13, 2008, those who died in the storm were presented the Spirit of the Eagle Award, a posthumous award from the Boy Scouts of America.
 Also on September 13, 2008, the Boy Scouts of America's National Court of Honor awarded 121 medals for heroism to Scouts and Scout leaders for their actions during the tornado: 75 Medals of Merit, 30 Heroism awards, 7 Honor Medals, and 9 Honor Medals with Crossed Palm.
 After the tornado struck, a safe room was built.
 This was because it was proven that the welcome center did not provide enough tornado safety.